-Elenore Sturko was elected as Surrey South MLA on September 10, 2022 and currently serves as the Education Critic.
+Elenore Sturko was elected as Surrey South MLA on September 10, 2022 and currently serves as the Shadow Minister for Mental Health, Addiction, Recovery and Education,

 Elenore is a South Surrey resident with experience serving British Columbians.
 After graduating from high school at Kamloops Senior Secondary, she embarked on a professional journey that took her across the country.
 Her early career was in the television broadcasting industry, starting off at CFJC Television in Kamloops.